 Nigel Tubbs was a comprehensive school teacher in West and East Sussex, and in Leicestershire, before joining King Alfred's College in 1992 where he set up the Education Studies programme.
 More recently he has been part of the development of degree programmes in Liberal Arts at both undergraduate and postgraduate level, which carry the idea of liberal arts degrees as explorations in first principles grounded in a notion of philosophical education.
 He also teaches modules on Hegel and Kant within the University's philosophy degrees.

-Nigel works between the areas of philosophy and education.
-His publications explore how their relationship affects the concept of 'the teacher', the concept of 'education,' the definition of what counts as 'philosophy', and the shape of the history of western philosophy more generally.
+Nigel works on the relation between philosophy and education.
+His publications have explored how their relationship affects the concept of 'the teacher', the concept of 'education,' the definition of what counts as 'philosophy', and the shape of the history of western philosophy more generally.
 He is now researching ways in which an educational logic can challenge the logic of mastery that has shaped western social and political life for 2,500 years.